kirangajjana/amazon-clone/README.md

 **UI Replica:**
-Accurately replicates the layout, design, and styling of the Amazon website to resemble the original user interface.
+Accurately replicates the layout, design, and styling of the Amazon website to resemble the original user interface...

 **Responsive Design:**
 Ensures responsiveness across various devices, allowing for seamless user interaction and a consistent experience on desktops, tablets, and mobile devices.